Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

-Fortunately, the development of Reconfigurable Intelligent Surface (RIS) and metasurfaces provides a feasible and engaging research direction towards realizing highly flexible antennas at low cost \cite{yanglianghnu20, 9501003,wanghuimingSecure,8972400,9475160}.
-Specifically, an RIS is usually comprised of a large number of hardware-efficient and nearly passive reflecting elements, each of which can alter the phase of the incoming signal without requiring a dedicated power amplifier \cite{holobeamforming,huang2019reconfigurable,9119122}.
-Thus, the deployment of RISs enables the manipulation of electromagnetic (EM) field to achieve an unprecedented level, and brings benefit in low-power, energy-efficient, high-speed, massive-connectivity, and low-latency wireless communications \cite{husha_LIS2,liaskos2018new,qingqing2019towards,WavePropTCCN,9206044,9110849,9388935}.
-Due to its advantages, the research on RIS-assisted communications have gained increasing research interests \cite{9201173,Marco2019,9180053,9090356}.
-In \cite{8941126}, a novel passive beamforming and information transfer technologies to enhance primary communication were proposed.
-Furthermore, Non-Orthogonal Multiple Access (NOMA) in RIS-assisted communications was studied in \cite{liunoma2020} as a cost-effective solution for boosting spectrum/energy efficiency.
+Fortunately, the technologies of metasurface-based antennas and Reconfigurable Intelligent Surfaces (RISs) provide feasible and engaging research directions towards realizing highly flexible antennas at low cost \cite{alexandg_2021, RISE6G_COMMAG, yanglianghnu20, 9501003,wanghuimingSecure,8972400,9475160,WavePropTCCN}.
+Specifically, an RIS is usually comprised of a large number of hardware-efficient and nearly passive reflecting elements, each of which can alter the phase of the incoming signal, without requiring a dedicated power amplifier \cite{holobeamforming,huang2019reconfigurable,9119122,9140329}.
+Thus, the deployment of RISs enables the manipulation of electromagnetic (EM) waves, and brings benefit in low-power, energy-efficient, high-speed, massive-connectivity, and low-latency wireless communications \cite{husha_LIS2,liaskos2018new,qingqing2019towards,WavePropTCCN,9206044,9110849,9388935}.
+Due to its advantages, the research on RIS-assisted communications has gained remarkable research interest \cite{9201173,Marco2019,9180053,9090356,9366805}.
+In \cite{8941126}, novel passive beamforming and information transfer technologies to enhance primary communication were proposed.
+Furthermore, NOMA in RIS-assisted communications was studied in \cite{liunoma2020} as a cost-effective solution for boosting spectrum/energy efficiency.